-The system uses an IUTQ-controlled charger unit with a maximum output current of 1A for charging.
-This unit consists of a charger module (LDM25) with a maximum charging current of 1A connected in parallel.
+The system uses an IUTQ-controlled charger unit with a maximum output current of 0.5A for charging.
+This unit consists of a charger module (LDM25) with a maximum charging current of 0.5A whose output is connected in parallel to the battery.
 Batteries, which are later built in a battery assembly as replacement, do not need an equalisation charge with normal float charge voltage in order to adjust to the terminal voltage of other batteries.